Downtown Culiacán: Centro Cultural Genaro Estrada

-Located at an apple, surrounded by Rafael Buelna street, Ave.
+It is located on a city block, surrounded by Rafael Buelna Street, Ave.
 Ruperto Paliza, Ave.
-Jesus Andrade and Paseo Niños Heroes, adjacent to Old Waterfront of Tamazula River.
+Jesus Andrade and Paseo Niños Heroes, adjacent to the Old Waterfront of the Tamazula River.

 Casino de la Cultura

-Opened on June 5, 1943 as Casino Culiacán, starts architectural and urban modernity of the city.
-Example of sobriety of engineering for its architectural Art Deco style, the building was for nearly three decades the most important social center in the region.
+It opened on June 5, 1943, as Casino Culiacán, and it marked the beginning of the city's architectural and urban modernity.
+It is an example of the sobriety of engineering in its Art Deco architectural style.
+The building was, for nearly three decades, the most important social center in the region.

-Since the 70s the building was abandoned by its partners.
-However, for all that meant as undisputed meeting place for the local society for many years, the casino was rescued in 1994 by a decree of expropriation by the municipality, which respected much of its original structure.
-Thus, and as Casino de la Cultura, again has a chance to be reused, this time as a cultural center.
+Since the 1970s, the building has been abandoned by its partners.
+However, despite serving as an undisputed meeting place for the local society for many years, the casino was seized in 1994 by a municipal expropriation decree, which preserved much of its original structure.
+Thus, as Casino de la Cultura, it again has a chance to be reused, this time as a cultural center.

-Located at the corner of two primary roads, Alvaro Obregon Avenue and Niños Heroes street, at the foot of the Old Waterfront of Tamazula River.
+It is located at the corner of two primary roads, Alvaro Obregon Avenue and Niños Heroes Street, at the foot of the Old Waterfront of the Tamazula River.

 Regional Museum of Sinaloa

-Founded as a museum of Culiacán, and inaugurated on December 14, 1958, the Regional Museum of Sinaloa is the oldest in the city.
-For half a century has been a space link with the past, strengthening the regional identity.
+Founded as a museum of Culiacán and inaugurated on December 14, 1958, the Regional Museum of Sinaloa is the city's oldest.
+For half a century, the Regional Museum of Sinaloa has been a space linked with the past, strengthening the regional identity.

-The building is located within the Constitution Civic Center complex, that integrates libraries, sports areas and zoo.
-His style is inscribed within the mainstream of architectural functionalism, with a simplicity and effectiveness of that era.
+The building is located within the Constitution Civic Center complex, which integrates libraries, sports areas, and a zoo.
+Its style is inscribed within the mainstream of architectural functionalism, with the simplicity and effectiveness of that era.

 Museo de Arte de Sinaloa

-The Sinaloa Art Museum (MASIN) is one of the most important venues for the exhibition of hundreds of visual arts assemblies in Culiacan: exhibitions of painting, sculpture, photography, drawing, graphics, installation, video and art-object; and is a key forum for performing arts, cultural and academic events, as concerts, book presentations, conferences, symposia and workshops of various artistic disciplines.
+The Sinaloa Art Museum (MASIN) is one of the most important venues for the exhibition of hundreds of visual arts assemblies in Culiacán: exhibitions of painting, sculpture, photography, drawing, graphics, installation, video and art-object; and is a key forum for performing arts, cultural and academic events, such as concerts, book presentations, conferences, symposia and workshops of various artistic disciplines.

-The building that houses it was built in 1837, and in 1890 it was remodeled by architect Luis F. Molina to become the Municipal Palace.
-From 1980 it was used as the headquarters of the municipal police.
-In 1990 it was renovated to accommodate the museum and opened as such on November 21, 1991.
+The building that houses it was built in 1837, and in 1890, it was remodelled by architect Luis F. Molina into the Municipal Palace.
+From 1980, it was used as the headquarters of the municipal police.
+In 1990, it was renovated to accommodate the museum and opened as such on November 21, 1991.

 Parks

 Parque Revolución

-Park located at downtown city, and house of the local basketball team Caballeros de Culiacán.
-The park area is in remodeling right now, including the basketball arena.
+The park is located in the city center, and it is home to the local basketball team, Caballeros de Culiacán.
+The park area is currently being remodeled, including the basketball arena.

 Centro Cívico Constitución

-Opened in December 958, is undoubtedly an icon of the city, the zoo, is its most iconic image; currently, hanged by the space and the problem of their livelihood, remains being one of the most popular recreation centers in the capital.
+Established in December 1958, the zoo is a prominent landmark in the city.
+Despite ongoing economic challenges, it remains a major recreational center in the capital.